Nishi Honganji Temple 西本願寺

 Nishi Honganji is a temple that continues to serve as a center of modern religious Buddhist practices.
 It is slightly to the west of its twin temple, Higashi Honganji .

 As you might guess from their names, the two were once aligned.
-They were divided into west (nishi) and east (higashi) sects by Tokugawa Ieyasu, then ruler of Japan, who feared that their political power would grow too great.
+It is said that they were divided into west (nishi) and east (higashi) sects by Tokugawa Ieyasu, then ruler of Japan, who feared that their political power would grow too great.

 How to Get There

-You can walk or take a taxi here.
+You can walk or take a bus here.

-Nishi Hongan-ji is accessible on foot from Kyoto Station .
-It takes 10 to 15 minutes.
+Nishi Honganji is accessible on foot from Kyoto Station .
+It takes 15 minutes.
 A taxi will get you there in minutes.

 The twin temples